BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 will be the item that they'll drop.
 So you should be able to tell right from the start of the battle which gun you'll receive.

+### Other Pool Tweaks

+* Big Sleep is usually the one to drop the 12 Pounder, but that drop/equip has been moved to Sandman.

 ### Exceptions

 * Doc Mercy has to be using an E-Tech blaster for Medical Mystery to make